 They float on a deep blue plane, delicate, shimmering and alien-like, like echoes of an image, separated from you by a vast distance, vague memories, that somehow manage to also be right in front of you - they are shape shifting, swimming, wafting.
 Yet, if you reached out to grab them, they would disappear into thin air.
 Faces drift in space like mirages, a delicate eye socket, nose or mouth the only indicator that these are, in fact, people.
 Each face is stretched out, distorted like ragged sound, existing on multiple planes, like travelers of worm holes through the cosmos, extended through space and time.
-Here, in Marcheur at Kristin Hjellegjerde Gallery, celebrated Mexican artist Roberto Cortázar presents a series of new works that is the culmination of decades of tireless research into the many complex folds of art history and a keen interest in astrophysics and space time.
+Here, in Marcheur at Kristin Hjellegjerde Gallery ($12^{\rm th}-27^{\rm th}$ of June 2015), celebrated Mexican artist Roberto Cortázar presents a series of new works that is the culmination of decades of tireless research into the many complex folds of art history and a keen interest in astrophysics and space time.
 Bringing together these divergent fields, the artist uses their complexities as a lens through which he documents and depicts internal states of mind.

 Eight blue, striking, distorted portraits fill the gallery.
 They are, in part, the result of a lifetime of study, but more specifically, a technique he has been refining over the past decade.
 Indeed, it is crucial to note that Cortázar does not so much distort the image itself as he does the space that it occupies, and therefore our perception of it.
-For the artist, the complex networks that comprise the human psyche are akin to the intricate webs and hypotheses that comprise String Theory - the notion that there exist multiple universes, and, in a sort of 'Theory of Everything', that all things in the universe are interlinked.
+For the artist, the complex networks that comprise the human psyche are akin to the intricate webs and hypotheses that comprise string theory - the notion that there exist multiple dimensions that we perceive as various forms of matter and energy, and, in a sort of 'theory of everything', that all things in the universe are interlinked.
 Cortázar uses this to enhance his own understanding of space and the human figure.

 Indeed, like Picasso and his studio models before him, and even the more elaborate theatre of Velasquez's Las Meninas, the rich art historical tradition of the artist as self-portrait in his studio seeps into Cortázar's oeuvre.
 He manages to imbue his own thoughts, states of being and intricate emotions into each work, mirroring the fragility of the human condition in the ethereal nature of the figure he is painting.
-Using corrugated panels, he paints in oil and silver point, working both manually on the surface of the work as well as using lenses and digital graphic design programmes that allow him to experiment and manipulate his images at previously unattainable levels of speed and deftness.
+Using corrugated panels, he paints in oil and silver point, working both manually on the surface of the work as well as using lenses and digital graphic design programmes that allow him to experiment and manipulate his images at previously unattainable levels of speed and definess.
 It is this combination of technological and scientific advancement with what he describes as a "rigorous and classical" art education that forms the core of Cortázar's practice.